MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/chainingfunctions.md

 3. Wide Smile - A smooth cappuccino with a sprinkle of nutmeg
 ```

-We could also have stopped the pipelining process one step shorter with:
+We could also have stopped the Chaining process one step shorter with:

 ```csharp
 var myOutput = await myKernel.RunAsync(